M.A. Cinema Studies, New York University

 M.F.A. and B.F.A.
 Film, University of Wisconsin, Milwaukee

 Diego Costa’s PhD dissertation, Queerness Explained to My Mother, works through the symbolic possibilities and the speculative symptomatology of “barebacking” and compulsive cruising in digital sexual economies.
 Costa’s methodology involves Queer Theory (and practice), psychoanalysis and unconventional intimate archives.
-As a companion to the written dissertation, he is working on a feature-length experimental film titled Matricídio, a self-ethnographic series of provocative encounters with his Mother, Her sister, and Her drag doppelgängers.
+His dissertation project includes a feature-length experimental film titled Matricídio, a self-ethnographic series of provocative encounters with his Mother, Her sister, and Her drag doppelgängers.

 * “On The Queerness of Brazilian Children: A Psychoanalytic Reading of Xuxa, The Doll With No Holes,” in Children, Sexuality and the Sexualization of Culture.
 (London: Palgrave UK, forthcoming 2014).

 * “The Object Must Be Found, The Object Must Be Lacking: Compulsive Cruising, Barebacking, and The Pursuit of Constancy”, in InVisible Culture 21: Pursuit (forthcoming, 2014).

 * “Mourning the National Phallus: What Is Left of Brazilian Identity Without Soccer?“, The Huffington Post, July 15, 2014. (as Diego Semerene)